Gold Star Marching Band: History

 The Gold Star Band owes much of its existence to a personal tragedy.
 In Spring 1903, Clarence Simeon Putnam, a local Fargo doctor, watched his downtown Fargo medical practice burn to the ground - five days after his insurance had lapsed.
-Essentially out of a job, Putnam landed a position teaching arithmetic at North Dakota Agricultural College (would eventually be known as North Dakota State University).
+Essentially out of a job, Putnam landed a position teaching math at North Dakota Agricultural College (now known as North Dakota State University).
 While the next set of events is not entirely clear, a need arose for leadership of NDAC's ROTC band.
 Putnam, a cornetist, found himself in charge of 14 members known as the "Cadet Band" on April 14, 1903.

 While the band regards the first full year of Doc Putnam's association with the band (1904) as its "birthday", student newspaper references indicate a band existed as early as 1901.
-In Fall 1902, Claude Nugent, Secretary of the college, and Harry M. Rudd, a local musician, purchased instruments from a local farmer with the intention of creating an NDAC band.
+In fall 1902, Claude Nugent, Secretary of the college, and Harry M. Rudd, a local musician, purchased instruments from a local farmer with the intention of creating an NDAC band.
 Rudd directed the band in some capacity until April 1903 when C.S.
 Putnam took over.

 Putnam's leadership was quite dynamic and the band thrived under his direction.
 This peaked in 1923-24 when the band, as an ROTC unit, earned its third consecutive 100 percent inspection rating, which entitled it to a presidential citation and a "Gold Star" rating.
 Putnam incorporated the moniker into the band's name and the Gold Star Band was born.
 Following Putnam's death in 1944, the band's numbers deteriorated until former Gold Star Band member William Euren became director in 1948.
 Euren restored the band's pre-war numbers and worked toward expanding its persona beyond its military role.